 When it comes to charitable giving, it often seems like the world’s wealthiest individuals have it figured out.
 With so many assets to manage, these donors know how to support charitable causes while capitalizing on the tax benefits of the giving process, right?
 Unfortunately, not all get it right.

-Earlier this month, an article in Forbes announced that Warren Buffett is donating $3.6 billion of his Berkshire Hathaway stock to charity.
+In July, an article in Forbes announced that Warren Buffett is donating $3.6 billion of his Berkshire Hathaway stock to charity.
 It also offered advice on how other donors could maximize their giving by following in Buffett’s footsteps.
 The problem?
 Buffett is primarily giving the stock to private foundations.
 Consequently, he is missing out on significant tax benefits he could receive if he utilized a donor advised fund (DAF) instead.

 There are important differences, when it comes to tax benefits, that all donors and advisors should consider.

 - Cash gifts can be deductible up to 60% of adjusted gross income (AGI),

 - Publicly traded securities can be deductible up to 30% of AGI,

 - For other appreciated assets (non-cash), the fair market value of a gift can be deductible up to 30% of AGI, and

 - Cash gifts can only be deductible up to 30% of AGI,